It is with both sadness and excitement that I am announcing I am leaving my position as Senior Data Architect at OTO Labs.

 But before we talk too much about where I'm going, let's talk about where I've been.

-You can read more sordid details about how I became a dork in these two blog posts:
+You can read more sordid details about how I became a dork in these posts:

-At PASS 2005 in Grapevine, Texas, I met Greg Gonzalez (@SQLsensei) and his fantastic team from SQL Sentry.
+At PASS 2005 in Grapevine, Texas, I met Greg Gonzalez and his fantastic team from SQL Sentry.
 I fell in love with their flagship product, Event Manager, and had several great conversations with Greg about what I liked, and to a much lesser extent how it could be improved (because it already did a *lot* of the things I found at the time, and still find, lacking in Management Studio).
-I like to think that some of those conversations led to innovations in the existing product, and the further development of new tools such as Performance Advisor.
+I like to think that some of those conversations led to innovations in the existing product, and the further development of new tools such as Performance Advisor (my first review is here, but the images are missing).

 Having been a long-time user of the tool, it served mostly as a review for me; however, through interviews and conversations, I did get a better feel for the camaraderie of the team and the quality of the product they continue to build and perfect.
 I have also spoken at the Charlotte SQL Server User Group multiple times, and also at SQLSaturday #33; at these events I have had several positive conversations with the team.